Diploma of Theological Studies

 Students enrolled in the Diploma of Theological Studies program take courses that are offered in the M.Div. program and the B.Th. program, including the B.Th.
 Elective courses.
 These courses will be adapted as necessary in order to suit the level and the expectations of the Diploma program.

-The Dean of Students, in consultation with the student, will determine which courses are available and suitable for the student to take.
+The Registrar, in consultation with the student, will determine which courses are available and suitable for the student to take.
 It should be noted that not all courses taught in the M.Div. program are available for Diploma students (esp. courses that require knowledge of the Biblical languages.)

 Students in this program are to accumulate a total of at least 55 credits, with a minimum of five in each of the five departments.
 All full-time students at CRTS are assigned a faculty mentor and must participate in the Spiritual Formation Program in order to graduate.